 Need I supply references?

 Yes!
-Usually, applicants are asked to provide names and addresses of their bankers, a character referee and either their employer, their accountant (if self-employed) or pension provider (if retired).
-We then apply to each of the nominated referees for references.
-We also (with applicant's approval) carry out credit checks through our on-line referencing facility.
+Usually, applicants are asked to provide names and addresses of their bankers and either their employer, their accountant (if self-employed) or pension provider (if retired).
+We will (with applicant's approval and consent) carry out credit checks through an on-line referencing facility.

 What if I cannot supply the required references?

 In appropriate circumstances, Landlords may accept an application if the rent is underwritten by a Guarantor.
 People who agree to act as Guarantors are subject to credit and reference checks in the same way as applicants themselves.

 Will I be asked to sign a tenancy agreement?

 Yes, most commonly an Assured Shorthold Tenancy Agreement.
 The normal minimum term will be for 6 months.
 In most instance, Tenants will enjoy security of tenure by law for this fixed period and will also be liable to pay the rent for the term.
 Thereafter, Tenants can either accept another fixed-term tenancy or allow the letting to pass to a statutory periodic, replacement tenancy on the same terms as the original except as to notice.
 In the latter case, Tenants can leave on giving one month's notice from a rent day and can be asked to leave by the Landlord on being given two months' notice.

 Must I pay a deposit?